 Make finding data easy

 Data product managers use data to help create products that are not only useful but also profitable.
 By understanding how customers interact with data, they can produce products that make finding and using data easy for everyone.
-If you want to create a memorable search experience and drive more engagement in your data app, check out ThoughtSpot Everywhere today.
+If you want to create a memorable search experience and drive more engagement in your data app, check out ThoughtSpot Embedded today.
 Keep users coming back for more by creating a better experience.